Going forward together - a new message from Bishop Alan

 Diocese publishes formal proposals for change

-As you will see from the document the intention is that people read it, pray about it and then discuss it within the parish and then with neighbours.
-After that we look forward to receiving your feedback hopefully in good time for the meeting on 24th February and no later than the end of March 2018.
-Under the resources section you will find feedback from other parishes, a summary of the Question Time session in September and an aid which sketches different scenarios to help you with your deliberations.
+The intention was that people read it, prayed about it and then discussed it within the parish and then with neighbours.
+Feedback was asked for and received.
+Under the resources section you can find examples of feedback from parishes, a summary of the Question Time session in September 2017 and an aid which sketched different scenarios to help with deliberations.
 These resources are also available on the Stewards page.

 Bishop Alan's message

 Diocese asks parishes to comment on renewal and restructuring proposals